apache/activemq-artemis/docs/user-manual/en/undelivered-messages.md

 and delivery being re-attempted ad infinitum in quick succession, consuming valuable CPU and network resources.

+#Persist Redelivery

+Two Journal update records are stored every time a redelivery happens.
+One for the number of deliveries that happened, and one in case a scheduled redelivery is being used.

+It is recommended to keep max-redelivery-records=1 in situations where you are operating with very short redelivery delays as you will be creating unecessary records on the journal.

 ### Configuring Delayed Redelivery

 Delayed redelivery is defined in the address-setting configuration: